mclear-teaching-projects/phil871-kant-survey/content/notes/metaphysical-deduction.md

 characterization of those concepts as "intellectual" rather than "empirical" or "sensitive."[^fn:1] For this reason they cannot be concepts abstracted from sensible intuition, in the manner that our concepts of space and time are.
-In such a case those concepts would be (merely) empirical or "sensitive on account of their genesis" (ID §5, 2:393).
+If they *were* abstracted from experience such concepts would be (merely) empirical or "sensitive on account of their genesis" (ID §5, 2:393).
 Instead, the concepts of metaphysics are supposed to be "given in a fundamental fashion by the pure understanding itself" (ID §23, 2:411).
-There is, however, some question as to whether, in the *Dissertation* or in lectures immediately subsequent to its publication, Kant in fact succeeds in providing an account of the acquisition of such concepts consistent with his stricture on their intellectual provenance.
+There is, however, some question as to whether, in the *Dissertation* or even in lectures immediately subsequent to its publication, Kant in fact succeeds in providing an account of the acquisition of the fundamental concepts of metaphysics consistent with his stricture on their intellectual provenance.

-The account of the *Dissertation* puts pressure on Kant to provide some story as to how we can come to be aware of the mind and its acts, and on what basis this awareness constitutes the acquisition of a non-sensory concept.
+The account of the *Dissertation* requires that Kant provide some story as to how we can come to be aware of the mind and its acts, and on what basis this awareness constitutes the acquisition of a non-sensory concept.
 At this point in his career, Kant has not yet articulated his doctrine of "pure" apperception as distinct from inner sense (more on this in the next set of notes).
-So it looks as if, given his distinction between intuition and concept and their related faculties, that it must be an inner intuition that accounts for the acquisition of the concepts of metaphysics.
-However, if it *is* inner intuition that is the basis for such acquisition, it looks like Kant will run afoul of his requirement that the concepts of metaphysics be intellectual as opposed to empirical (for even the "pure" concepts of space and time, though free of sensation, are nevertheless sensitive on this account (ID §5, 2:393)).
+So it looks as if, given his distinction between intuition and concept and their related faculties, that it must be an *inner intuition* that accounts for the acquisition of the concepts of metaphysics.
+However, if it *is* inner intuition that is the basis for such acquisition, it looks like Kant will run afoul of his requirement that the concepts of metaphysics be intellectual as opposed to empirical (for even the "pure" concepts of space and time, though free of sensation, are nevertheless sensitive on account of being derived from intuition (see, e.g., ID §5, 2:393)).

 Perhaps Kant thinks we have a special *intellectual* intuition of the mind and its acts?
 One recent commentator (Dyck 2016) has argued that